Deduktiva/magnolia-python/Python/Doc/library/socketserver.rst

       The address on which the server is listening.
 The format of addresses varies depending on the protocol family;
       see the documentation for the :mod:`socket` module for details.
-For Internet protocols, this is a tuple containing a string giving the address, and an integer port number: ``('127.0.0.1', 80)``, for example.
+For internet protocols, this is a tuple containing a string giving the address, and an integer port number: ``('127.0.0.1', 80)``, for example.